MobileSam/pb-export/README.md

 > PasswordBox export tool.

+## !!
+Warning, PasswordBox retired their API so this tool does not work anymore. !!

 Install this globally and you'll have access to the `pb-export` command anywhere on your system.

 ```shell